Weak convergence of a measure-valued process for social networks: Introduction

-In our development, special knowledge of complex networks theory is not assumed.
-For a detailed discussion of the networks subject, the reader is referred to the books of \cite{Rek+Bar02} and \cite{New10} where we find a general introduction with examples which are helpful in appreciating the relevance of our assumptions (see also \cite{Durr07} for some dynamic models on graphs).
-As far as the authors know, this is the first work in which measure-valued processes and interacting particle systems have been applied to model a social network.
-This direction opens a door to other complex problems such as studying the connectivity (see \cite{Ahm+Kha18}) and establishing the random graph configuration of the system, with the degree distribution of the vertices will be given and with the edges will be randomly matched in a dynamic manner.
+In our development, knowledge of complex networks theory is not a requirement.
+For a detailed discussion of the subject of the network, the reader is referred to the books of \cite{Rek+Bar02} and \cite{New10} where we find a general introduction with examples that help appreciate the relevance of our assumptions (see also \cite{Durr07} for some dynamic models on graphs).
+The use of interacting particle systems applied to model social networks opens the door to other complex problems such as studying the connectivity (see \cite{Ahm+Kha18}) and establishing the random graph configuration of the system, with the degree distribution of the vertices will be given and with the edges will be randomly matched dynamically.
 The coherence of the measure-valued processes paradigm with configuration using random graphs has been recently emphasized as attested by the recent paper of \cite{Decr+al12} about the SIR epidemic model.
-However, studying these graph properties (e.g., the degree distribution, the size of connected components, the density of triangles and other moments, etc) which are of key interest is beyond the scope of this paper and will be the focus of future work.
-We restrict our efforts here to the description of the model and the study of its properties (microscopic and asymptotic).
-To conclude this enlightenment, we emphasize that the contact process (studied on integer lattices or homogeneous trees) which is one of the most studied interacting particle systems was introduced recently in the graph theory and probabilists started investigating this process on some families of random networks like configuration models, or preferential attachment graphs (see, e.g., \cite{Chatt+Dur09,Mout+al13,Shap+Val17}.)
-Our work can be seen as a new step in this direction whereas using a measure-valued process instead of contact process (here the space is continuous subset of $\mathbb{R}^d$ instead of $\mathbb{Z}^d$) from the class of interacting particle systems.
+However, studying these graph properties (e.g., the degree distribution, the size of connected components, the density of triangles and other moments, etc.), which are of crucial interest, is beyond the scope of this paper and will be the focus of future work.
+We restrict our efforts here to the description of the model and the study of its asymptotic properties.
+To conclude this enlightenment, we emphasize that the contact process (studied on integer lattices or homogeneous trees) which is one of the most studied interacting particle systems was introduced recently in the graph theory, and probabilists started investigating this process on some families of random networks like configuration models, or preferential attachment graphs (see, e.g., \cite{Chatt+Dur09, Mout+al13, Shap+Val17}.)
+Our work can be seen as a new step in this direction, whereas using a measure-valued process instead of contact processes (the space here is a continuous subset of $\mathbb{R}^d$ instead of $\mathbb{Z}^d$) from the class of interacting particle systems.